skojaku/digitalgarden/src/site/notes/research-note/AI fairness/Biases in AIs.md

 ---

-# Fairness in AIs
+# Biases in AIs

-Artificial intelligence systematically discriminating gainst specific populations.
-As the stope of AIs are growing, we need systematic solutions.
-How can we make AIs more fairer?
+Artificial intelligence (AI) is a reflection of ourselves.
+It learns from what we said, what we did, and how we did, including unwanted bias.
+Driven by the advent of big data and powerful neural networks, AIs are capable of learning complex patterns from big data.
+The data are collected from a variety of sources, including the ones with questionable societal biases against specific populations.
+This is a recipe of biased AIs.

 - **Example of AI bias**
 	- [Gender and racial bias in DALL-E](https://www.vox.com/future-perfect/23023538/ai-dalle-2-openai-bias-gpt-3-incentives)